c4dm/qm-dsp/README.md

 ==============

-This is a C++ library of functions for Digital Signal Processing and Music Informatics purposes developed at Queen Mary, University of London.
+This is a C++ library of functions for Digital Signal Processing and Music Informatics purposes developed in the [Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk) at Queen Mary, University of London.

 It is used by [QM Vamp Plugins](http://isophonics.net/QMVampPlugins)